17 Amazing Hunter Valley Wedding Venues

 The Hunter Valley is famous for its wine, its food and it is now one of the most popular places to have a wedding.
 The Hunter Valley is my backyard and I am there most weekends.
 Having shot well over 500 weddings, I have seen a lot of wedding venues.
 And the Hunter Valley has some of the best!

-There are so many wedding venues options for couples to choose from.
-Every time I go to the Hunter Valley I see another place has starting to do weddings.
+There are so many wedding venue options for couples to choose from.
+Every time I go to the Hunter Valley I see another place has started to do weddings.
 But the Hunter Valley is not just Pokolbin.
 The Hunter Region is a huge area.

 So here is some advice on how to choose the best wedding venue that suits your personal style and vision.
 And also my personal preference on what works well for Hunter Valley weddings.